 Module PHS8X00 Research Project

 NQF-level 8

 Credits 30

 Presentation Year module

 Prerequisites BSc degree with Physiology as major or equivalent.
 PHS8X09

-Purpose Students have the opportunity to select a project of their choice, plan project, generate and collect experimental data on a specific research top in the research focus areas of the department, interpret results in terms current subject information, make inferences and recommendations a present it as a written report and an oral presentation.
+Purpose Students have the opportunity to select a project of their choice, plan a project, generate and collect experimental data on a specific research topic in the research focus areas of the department, interpret results in terms of current subject information, make inferences and recommendations and present it as a written report and an oral presentation.